harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 Now that we've initialized the project, we'll install some dependencies.

-## Install Express.js and Axios
+## Install Express.js, Axios, and Pug

-Express is a simple-to-use framework for building Web applications in Node.js.
+[Express ](https://expressjs.com/)is a simple-to-use framework for building Web applications in Node.js.
 We will use it to handle our HTTP requests and direct URL routes to our Node.js functions.

-Axios is a powerful tool for making requests to other servers.
+[Axios](https://github.com/axios/axios) is a powerful tool for making requests to other servers.
 We will use Axios to retrieve our COVID-19 data from a public API.

+[Pug](https://pugjs.org/api/getting-started.html) compiles data to HTML.
+It will be useful.

 To do this, we will use our Visual Studio Code Terminal.